-Eva de Valk at Our Town
+Eva de Valk in central London

 The characteristically to-the-point announcement: “This play is called Our Town” is how Thornton Wilder’s 1938 meta-theatrical marvel starts.
 It might have won a Pulitzer Prize, but Our Town is very much a love-it-or-hate-it kind of play.
 It’s definitely not an easy watch, which is as much due to its structure as its contents.
 In fact, a 1946 production in East Berlin was cancelled over worries it would cause a suicide wave among its audience members.
 Although it’s apparently quite the favourite in the USA, it doesn’t get much stage time in Europe (although, interestingly, there is coverage of a Tehran production of Our Town from the same time period on this website.)
 The play’s last major outing in London was the Almeida’s excellent 2014 production directed by David Cromer.
 Now director Ellen McDougall has taken up the gauntlet on behalf of Regent’s Park Open Air Theatre.

 “Our town” is Grover’s Corners: a village in New Hampshire, at the start of the twentieth century.
 The play consists of three acts that the audience is guided through by the Stage Manager, who introduces us to the townspeople and the demographic make-up of the village, and manages the progression from one scene to the next.
 Act 1 – “Daily Life” – is mostly scene-setting; we meet the doctor, the newspaper editor, and the milkman; we learn that the inhabitants of Grover’s Corners are 86% Republican and 85% Protestant; we even hear that the town sits on “some of the oldest land in the world … A shelf of Devonian basalt crosses it with vestiges of Mesozoic shale.”
 It is, I imagine, not unlike what would happen if someone tried to stage a theatrical adaptation of a Wikipedia entry.